 5 Reasons Ravens Are Super Smart Birds

-Ravens, members of the clever Corvid family, have the largest brain in relation to body size, of any bird.
+Ravens, members of the clever Corvid family, have the largest brain in relation to body size of any bird.
 They are excellent problem solvers, can create and use tools and have superb memories.
-Scientists consider an animal's ability to learn, or problem solve, as the best indicators of overall intelligence; ravens score up there with primates, dolphins, and elephants, in tests intended to measure animal smarts.
+Scientists consider an animal's ability to learn or problem solve as the best indicators of overall intelligence and ravens score up there with primates, dolphins, and elephants in tests intended to measure animal smarts.
 Here are some examples of tests and observations which have lead us humans to believe that ravens are the smartest of all birds.

 Multi-Step Problem Solving

 A few years back, scientists Bernd Heinrich and Thomas Bugnyar devised this experiment for testing Corvid cleverness: a piece of meat was hung on a string from a perch.
 The bird's only method to attain the meat was to pull the string up, secure it with one foot, then pull again; the bird had to repeat this many times before the meat was within reach.

 Some adult ravens were able to complete the task in about 30 seconds, and on their first try.
 Because this is not a situation that a bird would likely encounter in the wild, it was concluded that the birds were using logic to solve the puzzle.

 One study by Helmut Prior, called the "mirror mark test," has been used to determine if certain species recognize their reflection as themselves.
 Researchers simply placed a yellow or red marker on the animal, in a place that could only be seen in a mirror.
 If the animal looks at its reflection, then attempts to remove the marker, obviously they understand they are looking at their own reflection.

 Until this test was done with Corvids, the only species to have passed the test were humans (over the age of 18 months), apes, dolphins and elephants.
 Even our intelligent dogs and cats do not understand this one.
 Needless to say, many of the Corvids passed with flying colors.